AndreiAlexandru98/CSSapp/README.md

 # CSSapp

-Andoid Application implementation for the SME course at University of Bristol
+Team of 4 students.
+Andoid Application implementation for the Software Product Engineering course at University of Bristol